- Congress leaves Washington for recess without naming farm bill conference members

 - Inaction increases chances farm bill will revert to 1949 law

 Members of Congress have departed Washington for their five-week August recess.
 Those five weeks should give farmers ample time to contact their congressmen and ask some of them why they have so little regard for production agriculture.
 Leaders of the House and Senate Agriculture Committees have said again and again that time is of the essence in getting the House and Senate-passed versions of the farm bill to a conference committee so they can hammer out a compromise bill before the ...

-By registering to Delta Farm Press now, you'll not only gain access to Fun and games on the Potomac, you will gain Premium Access to all exclusive content, along with the ability to bookmark/save articles and share your comments.
-Plus you’ll get an immediate, free download of the Precision Agriculture chapter of our 2013 Delta Ag Guide.
-(To order the entire Guide, call 1-800-253-3160.)
+By registering for Delta Farm Press now, you'll not only gain access to our exclusive Cotton Production Guide content, you will gain Premium Access to all exclusive content, along with the ability to personalize your profile, bookmark/save articles, share your comments, and more.
+It's free and takes just a moment.